 Experiments with canned wine paralleled the introduction of the first beer cans in 1935.
 Acampa Brand California Muscatel from Acampa Winery in Lodi, California was one of the first wines to appear in cans.
 These were flat-top steel cans that required an opener, often referred to as a “church key,” to punch holes in the top.
 “Smile with” Vin-tin-age California Muscatel, Port, Sherry and Tokay, canned in Elk Grove, California in 1936, depict a swarthy gentleman in bow tie and wing collar lifting his glass in salute.
 About the same time Bear Creek Vineyards (also in Lodi and later part of Guild Wineries and Distilleries) canned four wines: Muscatel, Angelica, Port, and Sherry.
 Roma Wine Company, also in Lodi, came out with their offering of Muscatel.
 These were all fortified wines containing about 20% alcohol.
 Many of these wines were inherently unstable, but the cans were blamed for spoiling the wine, and few further attempts to can wine were made for almost twenty years.

 In 1954 three wines were introduced in high profile cone top cans.
 Yosemite Winery in Madera, California sold Carina Kan-o-wine California White Port, Port and Sherry (also 20% alcohol) in six-packs.
 Imperial Wine Company in Hartford, Connecticut, canned kosher Mother Goldstein New York State 100% Pure Sacramental Concord Grape Wine "sweetened with excess sugar” in three sizes, including a quart can.
 None of these products were particularly successful and they soon disappeared.

-During the next ten years wine canning attempts were limited to a few scattered experiments, such as Redi-Shot Wine Cooler from Denver, Colorado came out with the first canned wine coolers, low alcohol, flavored beverages designed to be poured over ice, in the 1950s.
-These were followed by a tall 8 oz. aluminum can produced by Italian Swiss Colony in 1962 called Swiss Mist Light Wine; Party Tyme California Burgundy, Chablis and Cold Duck; and an 8 oz. pull tab can from Mogen David in Chicago titled Cold Bear Grape Wine, a blend of red and white wines.
+During the next ten years wine canning attempts were limited to a few scattered experiments.
+Redi-Shot from Denver, Colorado came out with the first canned wine coolers, low alcohol, flavored beverages designed to be poured over ice, in the 1950s.
+These were followed by a tall 8 oz. aluminum can produced by Italian Swiss Colony in 1962 called Swiss Mist Light Wine; Party Tyme California Burgundy, Rosé, White Wine and Cold Duck; and an 8 oz. pull tab can from Mogen David in Chicago titled Cold Bear Grape Wine, a blend of red and white wines.
 These market tests were all short-lived.